Caring for Wool

 Placing natural wool in direct sunlight to dry may slightly discolor the natural wool.

-If storing your wool for extended periods of time, we recommend placing in a sealed plastic bag, (please make sure they have dried thoroughly if washed prior to storage) or in a cedar-lined closet or drawer (cedar repelled moths).
+If storing your wool for extended periods of time, we recommend placing the item in the sealed plastic bag to avoid moths, (please make sure they have dried thoroughly if washed prior to storage) or in a cedar-lined closet or drawer (cedar repelled moths).